Qaswara98/Thesis_PCA_vs_AE/README.md

 The dataset used for this project is sourced from the Gene Expression Omnibus (GEO) database.
 It is identifiable under the accession number `GSE216738`.
 The specific file used for the analysis is `GSE216738_RAW_COUNTS_Abnormal-AML-50bp.txt.gz`.

 For direct access to the dataset, please visit the [GEO database](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE216738).
+# Reproducibility of the Results

+# AutoGeneReducer tool

 ## Features